 The Parties engaged in settlement discussions and exchanged informal information regarding the size and circumstances of the Class, as well as the specific technology at issue.
-The Parties engaged in several rounds of negotiation between November 2021 and late August 2022, before the Parties reached agreement on the principal terms of the settlement on October 21, 2022.
+The Parties engaged in several rounds of negotiation between January 2022 and May 11, 2022, before the Parties reached agreement on the principal terms of the settlement on September 30, 2022.

 The Parties have since engaged in sharp negotiations concerning the detailed terms of the Settlement now before the Court, which produced a full written agreement.
 Id.
-The arm's-length nature of these negotiations is further confirmed by the Settlement itself: it provides significant cash payments to Settlement Class Members, and contains no provisions that might suggest fraud or collusion.
-Defendants have agreed not to challenge any fee request up to \$40,500.
+The arm's-length nature of these negotiations is further confirmed by the Settlement itself: it provides significant cash payments to Settlement Class Members and contains no provisions that might suggest fraud or collusion.
+Defendant has agreed not to challenge any fee request up to \$80,000.
 It is true that similar so-called "clear sailing" provisions have raised the eyebrows of courts evaluating proposed class settlements.
 See, e.g., Redman v.
 RadioShack Corp., 768 F.3d 622, 637 (7th Cir.
 2014) (discussing potential for conflict of interest between class counsel and class over fees).

 But those concerns generally only arise in cases where the class will not receive a cash settlement (e.g. "coupon classes") and where any reduction of fees reverts to the defendant (a "kicker clause").
 See, William D. Henderson, "Clear Sailing Agreements: A Special Form of Collusion in Class Action Settlements," 77 Tulane L.Rev.
 813 (2003) (explaining concern with collusion frequently arises where class relief is nonpecuniary and/or attorney's fees are subject to reversion clause).
 Neither of those are the case here.
-Class Members will receive real and significant cash payments without having to submit a claim and only uncashed checks will revert to Defendants or their designees, and the agreement by Class Counsel to limit their fee request and for Defendants to not challenge the request simply allowed the Parties to determine the overall benefit for the Class and liability for the Defendants.
+Class Members will receive real and significant cash payments without having to submit a claim and no funds will revert to Defendant, and the agreement by Class Counsel to limit their fee request and for Defendant to not challenge the request simply allowed the parties to determine the overall benefit for the Class and liability for the Defendant.